milomedia/tilix/_drafts/innovation-assists.md

 * IP (patents, copyright, etc.)
 * market research
 * engaging with partners
-* obtaining investment & investors to be approached
+* obtaining investment and investors to be approached
 * supply chain, distributors, channel partners, etc.
 * bringing a product to market
 * trying out new capabilities